the-grayson-group/distortion-interaction_ML/README.md

 ![toc](toc.png "TOC")

-This repo contains the code associated with the paper titled Distortion/Interaction Analysis via Machine Learning.
+This repository contains the code associated with the paper titled "Distortion/Interaction Analysis via Machine Learning".
 In each sub directory there is a ```README.md``` file which explains more regarding the code in that specific directory.

 ### [Requirements](requirements.txt)

 The code in the project works with the following packages.
-If using slightly different versions, adpatations may be required in the code.
+If using slightly different versions, adaptations may be required in the code.

 ```
 molml==0.9.0